LyalinDotCom/Flash/README.md

 flash "write a Python hello world script" flash "save the 50 US state capitals to a CSV file"
 ```

+## Multi-Agent System (Gemini Mode)

+When using Gemini (cloud mode), Flash employs a sophisticated multi-agent architecture:

+- **Main Agent**: Analyzes your request and decides whether to handle it directly or delegate
+- **I/O Agent**: Specialized in file operations (reading/writing files)
+- **Smart Delegation**: Automatically routes tasks to the right agent

+Examples:
+- "What's the capital of France?" → Main agent responds directly
+- "Save the capitals of Europe to a file" → Delegates to I/O agent
+- "Read my config file and explain it" → Delegates to I/O agent

 ## File Operations